riltech/centurion/docs/game.md

 #### Attackers

 Individual scoring
-* You get 1 point for every successful challenge resolution (you don't get points for invalid solutions)
+* You get 1 point for every successful challenge resolution (you don't get points for invalid solutions) that you have not completed before
-* You get 1 point for every 5 challenge solved
+* You get 1 point for every 5 unique challenge solved
 * You get 1 point for every attack where the defender has failed to defend

 Team scoring